 It’s that time of year when we like to give our refresher course on all the great work we do here at Jim’s Test & Tag.
 We’ve put together this handy test and tag colour guide to help you decode any inspection tags you may find attached to your devices.

-In case you missed it, be sure to take a look at our popular introduction to test and tag colours and be sure to get in touch if you have any further questions about what we do.
+In case you missed it, be sure to take a look at our popular introduction and be sure to get in touch if you have any further questions about what we do.

 Why are electrical test tags coloured?

 In some environments, the inspection provider must attach a coloured tag.
 This is a requirement under some New Zealand safety standards.
 In other cases, a technician may choose to colour code their tags as a part of their personal inspection process.
-The test and tag colour has a clear purpose.
 It is a visual indicator of the interval that will pass before your appliance should be retested.
 It can also indicate at what time of the year your appliance has been inspected.

 A little bit confusing?
 Let’s clarify.